When the body's immune system reacts abnormally to something a person eats or drinks, it's known as a food allergy.

 Food allergies are usually diagnosed depending on the severity of symptoms.

-If a patient's symptoms are mild, a doctor may recommend she keep a food diary to record all of the foods she eats or drinks to pinpoint the culprit.
+If a patient's symptoms are mild, a doctor may recommend keeping a food diary to record all of the foods you eat or drink to pinpoint the culprit.
 Another way to diagnose a mild food allergy is to remove certain foods from the diet and then slowly reintroduce them to find out if symptoms return.

 In the case of more severe allergies, skin or blood tests can identify egg, milk, nut, and shellfish allergies.

 As with other types of allergies, avoidance is most often the best medicine.
-A person who suffers from food allergies herself or has a child with a food allergy should be vigilant when purchasing? food at a supermarket or restaurant to make sure there are no traces of the allergen in a food or meal.
+Anyone with a food allergy should be careful when purchasing food at a supermarket or restaurant to make sure there are no traces of the allergen in a food or meal.

 Milder symptoms may not require any treatment at all, or a simple over-the-counter antihistamine may resolve the symptoms.

 For more serious allergic reactions, a doctor may prescribe steroid medications.
-Steroids may have serious side effects, however, and shouldn't be used for more than a few days at a time.
+Steroids may have serious side effects and shouldn't be used for more than a few days at a time.